Click here to view FAQs for 2021/22 Test Takers

 - Review and submit your payment

 If you are not able to select ‘Add a New Distribution,’ the distribution deadline for one or more of the programs selected may have passed.
-You can browse all of the program distribution deadlines on the ‘Dates and Fees’ page.
+You can browse all of the program distribution deadlines and program requirements for Altus Suite on the ‘Dates and Fees’ page.

 Can I remove or swap programs from my distribution list?